Supply Chain

 1. Boosted profitability

-No company wants to overpay their suppliers—but there’s more to profitability than simply paying less for goods.
-Changing suppliers over and over again can also cost your business a pretty penny.
+No company wants to overpay its suppliers—but there’s more to profitability than simply paying less for goods.
+Changing suppliers over and over again can also cost your business money.
 That’s one reason why good SRM can keep your costs down.

 SRM can also help you move away from suppliers whose prices are constantly fluctuating, or at least help you negotiate a lower minimum order quantity.